 When Will the Parsley Health Method Become Mainstream?

-We’re firm believers that the kind of holistic, root-cause approach that Parsley Health takes should be available for everyone, but that’s definitely not the case currently.
+We’re firm believers that the kind of holistic, root-cause approach that Parsley Health takes should be the default, but that’s definitely not the case currently.
 So we asked Dr. Berzin when she thinks this type of functional medicine will be the standard of care in the United States — and she had a remarkably specific answer.

 According to Dr. Berzin, it takes an average of 17 years for new information to work its way into medical school training.
 “It’s really sad that it’s that slow,” she says, adding that she hopes Parsley Health can accelerate that by leading through example.